aroberge/avantpy/psf/idea.md

 I have done something similar before in two different contexts (and using two different approaches): a [very basic version](https://github.com/aroberge/rur-ple/blob/master/rur_py/cpu.py#L296) when I created rur-ple in 2004, and a more involved one done [more recently in Reeborg's World](https://github.com/aroberge/reeborg/blob/master/src/js/runner/runner.js#L173) {This link should point to the Javascript method `RUR.runner.simplify_python_traceback`.}
+I have received some feedback from teachers that these simplified tracebacks were useful to learner, as well as requests to add more such simplified tracebacks.

 To identify which dialect is used, two different methods could be used:

 - a comment pragma, similar to what is done with Racket.
-For example, the first line of a program written in the "French dialect" could be `#lang fr`
+For example, the first line of a program written in the "French dialect" could be `#lang fr`.
 - a file extension different than the standard ".py".
 For example, a program written in the "French dialect" could end with ".pyfr".